 poetical creativity, that makes people feel free and smile.

 - Their work is 'sublime and unique' - as opposed to the abundance of triviality and repetition in the

-- They like to create 'gentle disturbances' in spaces owned by human beings - to make people
+- They have liked to create 'gentle disturbances' in spaces owned by human beings - to make people

 become more aware of themselves and their surroundings.

-- They like the fact that their art is not just part of the hermetic world of art museums - it is in the
+- They have liked the fact that their art is not just part of the hermetic world of art museums - it is in

 Claude answered that NASA should call them back when there are lots of people up there.)